 As a governor at Filton Hill Primary School, Michael has developed a close working relationship with all of the staff from teachers, TA’s to support staff.
 Since retirement he has gone into school on a weekly basis as a volunteer which has allowed him to gain an in depth understanding of methods of teaching and how progress is monitored and supporting data produced.

-Isabel is currently in her second term of office as an Olympus Trustee, having joined the Board in December 2014.
-Isabel sits on the Abbeywood School Improvement Committee as well as being Vice Chair of the Trust Improvement Committee.
+Isabel is currently in her third term of office as an Olympus Trustee, having joined the Board in December 2014.
+Isabel is Vice Chair of Trustees and is Chair of the Trust Improvement Committee.
 She is also the Lead Trustee for the Olympus Secondary phase.